trinodb/trino/presto-docs/src/main/sphinx/connector/sqlserver.rst

 Multiple SQL Server Databases or Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The SQL Server connector can only access a single database within a SQL Server server.
-Thus, if you have multiple SQL Server databases, or want to connect to multiple instances of the SQL Server, you must configure multiple catalogs, one for each instance.
+The SQL Server connector can't access more than one database using a single catalog.

+If you have multiple databases, or want to access multiple instances of SQL Server, you need to configure one catalog for each instance.

-To add another catalog, simply add another properties file to ``etc/catalog`` with a different name, making sure it ends in ``.properties``.
-For example, if you name the property file ``sales.properties``, Presto creates a catalog named ``sales`` using the configured connector.
+To add another catalog:

+- Add another properties file to ``etc/catalog``
+- Save it with a different name that ends in ``.properties``

+For example, if you name the property file ``sales.properties``, Presto uses the configured connector to create a catalog named ``sales``.

 Querying SQL Server
 -------------------